CodeCrew-CodeSchool/SideQuests/src/docs/Blog/Staff/DJ/Tech/Bitcoin/Unconference.md

 - The words of the Seed Phrase must be solved by the other players in order to unlock the funds and win

 ## Bitcoin and Liberation Communities
-Capoeira
-- Distributed network of practicioners and practices
-- Nicknames and pseudonyms for security and anonymity
-- Musical Protocol.
-Drum/rhythm based comms
+Moon led this session and I missed the big circle, talk, but was able to catch up with him afterwards.
+He practices Capoeira and made the realization of some of the similarities in that community and the Bitcoin community.

 - Control of your body.
 Control of your life
+- Distributed network of practicioners and practices
+- Prominent use Nicknames and pseudonyms for security and anonymity

+After our discussion, he inspired the idea of a Musical Protocol similar to the song/drum/rhythm based comms used throughout the history of the African Diaspora...

 ## Seed Signer
 Could be a great workshop to have people use a seed signer